fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 Regression testing is the process of ensuring that once new code is added to a program/changed, no bugs are introduced as a result of this change/addition, by checking that existing functionality still works as expected through a test suite.

 ### What is a testing framework?
 What are the associated steps?
-A testing framework is code that seeks to test the individual components of a program.
+A testing framework is software that provides a way to test each of the components of an application.
 It should be able to take inputs, use those inputs to test functionality/expected outputs and raise errors where appropriate.
 A good testing framework should be able to handle three key requirements:
 1. Being able to describe the tests that should be run
 2. Being able to execute these tests
 3. Being able to compare the results of tests against expected outputs (i.e. reporting the output of tests)

 Within the testing framework, there is a hierarchy to the framework:
-1. Assertion - This is a verification step that validates whether a expression behaves as intended, compared to an expected value
+1. Assertion - This is a verification step that validates whether the data returned by the application behaves as intended, compared to an expected value.
-2. Test - This could be a series of assertions, or a single assertion that assesses whether a particular piece of code behaves as intended within a specific situation or context
+2. Test - This could be a series of assertions, or a single assertion that assesses whether a particular piece of code behaves as intended within a specific situation or context.
-3. Test Suite - This is the combined series of tests
+3. Test Suite - This is the combined series of tests across our program.

 ### What is the difference between assertion and expectation syntax?
 Assertion and expectation syntax are two different styles of writing tests for our program.
 Which one we use is a matter of personal preference (or preferred company style), as they can achieve the same outcomes.